softwareforgood/Learn-Enough-To-Be-Dangerous/LearnEnough.md

 # Learn Enough *blank* to be Dangerous
 The goal of each of these modules is to give you enough of a foundation for you to get to work quickly, and to know where to turn when you need more help.
+You are encouraged to contribute to it.
+If you run into a question that should be covered in one of these modules, or some mistake that you can correct, please open a Pull Request.

 And have fun!